oat-sa/taohub-articles/forge/Tutorials/how-to-extend-the-results-persistence-layer-for-more-functionality.md

 Call the function from your controller

     $testTakers = array();
-    //This is a hard coded URI of a test taker (just to test) array_push($testTakers, 'http://localhost/projects/taotesting/john.rdf#i1441541566133340');
+    //This is a hard coded URI of a test-taker (just to test) array_push($testTakers, 'http://localhost/projects/taotesting/john.rdf#i1441541566133340');
     $rdsResultsStorage = new RdsResultStorage();
     $deliveryIDs = $rdsResultsStorage->getAllDeliveryIdsByTesttaker($testTakers);